Roman-Yarinski/trading/docs/interfaces/ITradingPlatform.md

 Retrieves the list of order IDs that need to be rebalanced.

+_Initializes an array of order IDs with the size of the active orders count.
+Iterates over the active orders and checks each order using the checkOrder function.
+If an order needs to be rebalanced, it adds the order ID to the ordersIds array.
+If an order does not need to be rebalanced, it increments the skipped counter.
+If any orders were skipped, it adjusts the length of the ordersIds array accordingly.
+Finally, it returns the array of order IDs that need to be rebalanced._

 #### Return Values

 | Name | Type | Description |